This venison steak recipe tastes as good as it looks.

 - 3 tablespoons fresh chopped parsley

-- Dandelion leaves (optional, for garnish)
+- Dandelion leaves, arugula, watercress, or chicory (optional, for garnish)

 Instructions

 - Start by caramelizing the onions.
-Heat 2 tablespoons of the butter in a large saute pan over medium-high heat.
+Heat 2 tablespoons of the butter in a large sautรฉ pan over medium-high heat.
 When it's hot, add the onions and toss to coat.
 Cover the onions, turn the heat down and cook slowly, stirring once in a while.
 You are looking for them to slowly soften and brown, not scorch on the edges.
 After 10 minutes or so, they'll start to get soft.
 Sprinkle salt over them and let them cook some more.
 When they are just starting to brown, add the thyme and honey.
 Cook until they are a nice brown.
 Remove and set aside.
 The onions can be made in advance.

 - While the onions are cooking, take the venison out of the fridge and salt it well.
 Let it come to room temperature the whole time you are cooking the onions; this is especially important if you are using elk or moose backstrap, which is thick.